 Charitable giving transitions from a simple donation to a high-level financial tool with structures like Charitable Remainder Trusts (CRTs) and Donor-Advised Funds (DAFs).

-- A Charitable Remainder Trust (CRT) allows a HNW individual to transfer a highly appreciated, low-basis asset (such as investment real estate or highly valuable private stock) into the trust, receive a significant immediate income tax deduction, and then receive an annuity stream from the trust for a fixed term or life, all while bypassing the capital gains tax on the asset’s sale.
+- Charitable Remainder Trust (CRT): Allows a HNW individual to transfer a highly appreciated, low-basis asset (such as investment real estate or highly valuable private stock) into the trust, receive a significant immediate income tax deduction, and then receive an annuity stream from the trust for a fixed term or life, all while bypassing the capital gains tax on the asset’s sale.
+This approach can help avoid capital gains tax on the sale of appreciated assets while maximizing charitable deductions.

 Example: Pre-Liquidity Event Trust + Charitable Planning

 A founder with a $20 million stake in a private technology company (cost basis $100,000) was planning a sale in 18 months.
 Six months prior to the sale announcement, the founder implemented an IDGT and a CRT.
 The founder gifted a portion of the stock into the IDGT, consuming part of the available federal estate tax exemption, and transferred another portion into a CRT.
 Upon the $20M sale, the IDGT portion grew tax-free outside the estate, and the CRT portion generated a large income tax deduction while allowing the founder to receive an income stream.
+These moves functioned as income offset strategies, effectively reducing overall tax liability and maximizing wealth preservation.
 This structural move reduced the combined lifetime transfer taxes by an estimated $3.5 million.

 Other Advanced Strategies for Tax-Efficient Wealth Transfer